NNescio/PowerPoint-customUI/README.md

 Select the file and click "Open".
 PowerPoint will ask if you want to replace your current customizations.
 Click "Yes".
 Click "OK" to close the Options window.
-Restart PowerPoint to see the new "TS_IN" tab in your ribbon.
+Restart PowerPoint to see the new "TS_XX" tab in your ribbon.

-Note: If you don't see the new tab after restarting, check the right side of the Customize Ribbon section in PowerPoint Options to ensure the "TS_IN" tab is checked.
+Note: If you don't see the new tab after restarting, check the right side of the Customize Ribbon section in PowerPoint Options to ensure the "TS_XX" tab is checked.

 ## Usage
-The new "TS_IN" tab is divided into four main groups:
+The new "TS_XX" tab is divided into four main groups:

 1. Font and Paragraph: Quick access to text formatting and alignment tools.
 2. Table: Easy table insertion and formatting options.